tset(1) General Commands Manual tset(1)

 When invoked as reset, tset sets the terminal modes to "sane" values: o sets cooked and echo modes, o turns off cbreak and raw modes, o turns on newline translation and o resets any unset special characters to their default values before doing the terminal initialization described above.
 Also, rather than using the terminal initialization strings, it uses the terminal reset strings.
 The reset command is useful after a program dies leaving a terminal in an abnormal state: o you may have to type <LF>reset<LF> (the line-feed character is normally control-J) to get the terminal to work, as carriage-return may no longer work in the abnormal state. o Also, the terminal will often not echo the command.

-A reset command appeared in 2BSD (April 1979), written by Kurt Shoens.
+A reset command appeared in 1BSD (March 1978), written by Kurt Shoens.
 This program set the erase and kill characters to ^H (backspace) and @ respectively.
-Mark Horton improved that in 3BSD (October 1979), adding intr, quit, start/stop and eof characters as well as changing the pro- gram to avoid modifying any user settings.
-Later in 4.1BSD (December 1980), Mark Horton added a call to the tset program using the -I and -Q options, i.e., using that to improve the terminal modes.
-With those options, that version of reset did not use the termcap database.
-A separate tset command was provided in 2BSD by Eric Allman.
-While the oldest published source (from 1979) provides both tset and reset, All- man's comments in the 2BSD source code indicate that he began work in October 1977, continuing development over the next few years.
-In September 1980, Eric Allman modified tset, adding the code from the existing "reset" feature when tset was invoked as reset.
-Rather than simply copying the existing program, in this merged version, tset used the termcap database to do additional (re)initialization of the termi- nal.
+Mark Horton improved that in 3BSD (October 1979), adding intr, quit, start/stop and eof characters as well as changing the program to avoid modifying any user settings.
+That version of reset did not use the termcap database.
+A separate tset command was provided in 1BSD by Eric Allman, using the termcap database.
+Allman's comments in the source code indicate that he began work in October 1977, continuing development over the next few years.
+According to comments in the source code, the tset program was modified in September 1980, to use logic copied from the 3BSD "reset" when it was invoked as reset.
 This version appeared in 4.1cBSD, late in 1982.
 Other developers (e.g., Keith Bostic and Jim Bloom) continued to modify tset until 4.4BSD was released in 1993.
 The ncurses implementation was lightly adapted from the 4.4BSD sources for a terminfo environment by Eric S. Raymond <email@example.com>.

 /etc/ttys system port name to terminal type mapping database (BSD versions only). /usr/share/terminfo terminal capability database